Germanchrystan/C-Course/13-File IO/README.md

 If a newline character is read, it is retained in the string.
 A `\O` character will be appended to the end of the string.
 If tere is no error, `fgets()` returns the pointer, str.
 If there is an error `NULL` is returned.
 Reading `EOF` also causes `NULL` to be returned.

+## Reading formatted input from a file
+We can get formatted input from a file by using the standard `fscanf()` function